SFPC/sfpc.github.io/spring19bootcamp.md

-### ~~How do I apply?~~
+### How do I apply?

+Applications for the Spring '19 New Coders Bootcamp - please [CLICK HERE.](https://airtable.com/shr4DF0I48cpZB9Le)

-We accept up to 15 students on a rolling basis.
+We accept up to 17 students on a rolling basis.
 We will respond to your application within ~1 week of submission.
 Rolling admissions means there are fewer and fewer slots the longer you wait, so if you’re interested in the program get your application in early!

 Feel free to reach out to us if you have questions about the school: [info@sfpc.io](mailto:info@sfpc.io)